laurentj/slimerjs/docs/api/webpage.rst

 - ``webSecurityEnabled``  (not supported yet)
 - ``plainTextAllContent``: ``true`` to indicate that webpage.plainText returns everything, even content of ``script`` elements, invisible elements etc..
 Default: ``false``.
 (SlimerJS only)
+- ``resourceTimeout``: the number of milliseconds that the browser should wait after the loading of a resource. ``undefined`` (default value) means default gecko parameters.

 .. code-block:: javascript